Cooker Switch Distance from a Hob or Cooker

 No, sockets, switches or spurs should be installed at least 300mm horizontally away from a hob.

-A Cooker switch should NOT be installed directly behind a hob for the reasons mentioned above.
+A cooker switch or isolator should NOT be installed directly behind a hob for the reasons mentioned above.

 Limited Space in a Kitchen